Scotto Mitchell

 Hervey Bay Fishing Spot #2: Point Vernon/Eli Creek

 - The target here is once again whiting, bream and flathead, the latter being quite large at times.
-Grunter are also a possibility in this area and even coral trout turn up at times.
+Grunter are also a possibility when fishing in Hervey Bay and Vernon Point often produces them.
+Even coral trout turn here up at times.

 - The same conditions as outlined for the esplanade are perfect for fishing this area (ie the last couple of hours of the runout on a very low, 0.3m tide).